digitalnsw/research-help/consent/index.md

 Your organisation might have different needs that aren’t addressed by our form yet.
 This is especially true if you're not doing research in NSW, every jurisdiction has different privacy laws.

-You can also forward our details to your legal and privacy teams if they’d like to be involved in helping us improve our forms.
+You can also forward our details to your legal and privacy teams if they’d like to be involved in helping us improve the forms.

 ## Get involved

 If you would like to work with us on this project, please get in touch!
 We’re also looking for people who can help us test the forms with more citizens and build out the clauses for different research scenarios.
+We're also looking to speak to legal and privacy teams.
 We can be contacted at <a href="mailto:digital@finance.nsw.gov.au?subject=Consent in research">digital@finance.nsw.gov.au</a>.
 <p>&nbsp;</p>.